vasilisvg/fontstand-weblicenses/readme.md

 ## [URTD](http://www.urtd.net/fonts)

-Webfonts are handled by different vendors that sell the fonts.
+Webfonts are handled by the different vendors that sell the fonts.

 # Todo